 Special services tune the church to sacred time as well as the changing seasons.
 They help us tell the story of our faith, and remind us of God’s constant presence and blessing in the midst of life.
 The liturgical year guides us through the spiritual rhythm of faith tradition through the calendar year.
 First Church observes the traditional Christian special services below:

-On the last Sunday of the Church Year, homemade “puppet saints” and a pickup band of homegrown musicians help us celebrate the saints who surround us, living and dead, ordinary and extraordinary.
+Near the last Sunday of the Church Year, homemade “puppet saints” and a pickup band of homegrown musicians help us celebrate the saints who surround us, living and dead, ordinary and extraordinary.
+Read more about our puppet saints.

 Advent and Christmas